jessicadavis12/Portfolio/01_midterm/q9-javascript/question.md

 How do you remove a specified member from the array?
 Provide small sample.
 (35% credit)

-shift- adds an element to the front of the array push- adds an element to the end of the array splice- adds elements to specified locaiton in the array concat- merges two arrays together
+unshift- adds an element to the front of the array push- adds an element to the end of the array splice- adds elements to specified locaiton in the array concat- merges two arrays together